okx/cosmy-wasmy/README.md

 2. Import accounts

-    If you have any prior test accounts, you can import them by going to the Cosmy Wasmy sidebar and adding a new account in the Account view.
+    If you have any prior test accounts, you can import them by going to the Okx Wasmy sidebar and adding a new account in the Account view.
 Or you can choose to create a new account as well.

     ![Add account](./images/account.gif)